dotkernel/dot-annotated-services/README.md

 ];
 ```

+### NOTE
-**Please note, you can use only the fully qualified class name as the service key**
+> You can use only the fully qualified class name as the service key

 The next step is to annotate the service constructor or setters with the service names to inject
 ```php